glfrontiers/glfrontiers2022.github.io/schedule.md

 4:45--5:00PM: **Closing remarks** -->

 The Workshop will be held in person on Friday, Dec 2, 2022, at the New Orleans Convention Center, as part of the [NeurIPS 2022 conference](https://nips.cc/Conferences/2022).
+The NeurIPS homepage for our workshop is [here](https://nips.cc/virtual/2022/workshop/49963).

 If you are interested in watching the livestream of the workshop, please [register on the NeurIPS website](https://nips.cc/Register/view-registration) with the "Virtual Only Pass" option.
 You will then have access to the [workshop livestream](https://nips.cc/virtual/2022/workshop/49963).

 8:00-8:40AM:  Poster setup